Thursday, July 24, 2014

 By Jose Alberto Hermosillo

-Many foreign films are premiering in American theaters this fall, trying to add some numbers by getting the attention of avid foreign movie goers, hoping for some mainstream attendees, and a few nominations during the awards season.
+Many foreign films are premiering in American theaters this fall, trying to add some numbers by getting the attention of avid foreign moviegoers, hoping for some mainstream attendees, and earning a few nominations during awards season.

-The race for Golden Globes and Oscars® starts early with films that are making noise in film festivals around the globe.
+The race for the Golden Globes and Oscars® starts early, with films making noise at film festivals around the globe.

-In the article 25 Great Foreign Films that Did Not Get Distribution in US Theaters, Festival in LA pointed out how difficult is for distributors to invest in publicity and marketing, but always hoping that movie lover (the ones that don't mind to read subtitles) can make an impact at the box office.
+In the article 25 Great Foreign Films that Did Not Get Distribution in US Theaters," the Festival in LA pointed out how difficult it is for distributors to invest in publicity and marketing, but always hoping that movie lovers (the ones who don't mind reading subtitles) can make an impact at the box office.

-Back in the days, in the early 90’s, foreign films were marketed differently.
-Distributors were targeting special audience: the foreign filmgoers.
-It was when “Like Water for Chocolate” broke all records for being more than 52 weeks in the US movie theaters.
-Pedro Almodovar’s “High Heels” and “Tie Me Up!
-Tie Me Down!” made a big impact.
-Other profitable foreign films were: “Indochina,” “Raise the Red Lantern,” “Leolo,” “Europa, Europa.”
+Back in the early 90's, foreign films were marketed differently.
+Distributors were targeting a special audience: the foreign filmgoers.
+It was when "Like Water for Chocolate" broke records by staying in US theaters for more than 52 weeks.
+Pedro Almodovar's "High Heels" and "Tie Me Up!
+Tie Me Down!" made a big impact.
+Other profitable foreign films were: "Indochina," "Raise the Red Lantern," "Leolo," and "Europa, Europa."

 Some of the films produced overseas have not reached a distribution deal yet, such as: "The Return," "The Invisible Boy," "The Future," "Miss Violence," "The Age of Innocence," "Ban Ban," "Ich und Kaminski," "Memories of the Sword," "Eden," "The Attorney," "A Second Chance," "Paraiso," "Run," "Workers," "El Ardor," "The Early Years," "Güeros," "Dual," "The Pilgrim: The Best Story of Paulo Coelho," "Shirley, Visions of Reality," "Man in Love," and many more…